-Date

-This certifies that has deposited with me the sum of

-Dollars, the interest of which is to be forever applied in

-accordance wit th the provisions of Section 25, Chapter 114, General Laws (Ter.

-care of lot number on the plan of the
+Date This certifies that has deposited with me the sum Dollars, the interest of which is to be forever applied in accordance with the provisions of Section 25, Chapter 114, General Laws (T er.
+Ed.), for the care of lot number on the plan of the Cemetery.

-Cemetery.

 Treasurer, Town of Bolton